Coping with Sleep Regression - Get Through Your Baby’s Sleep Regression

 Your baby starts to recognize patterns from around 8 weeks old.
 A healthy bedtime routine delivered consistently can help cue your baby it’s time for sleep.

-Simply sticking to your regular bedtime routine during sleep regression spells can help realign your baby’s sleep – that’s the power of habit, after all!
+Simply sticking to your regular bedtime routine during sleep regression spells help realign your baby’s sleep – that’s the power of habit, after all!
+A pre-naptime and pre-bedtime routine helps signal to your baby that it's time to relax and prepare for sleep, fostering a sense of security and familiarity that can make it easier for them to settle down.

 Note: whether your routine includes singing to your baby or reading to them before bed, keep in mind it may take a bit longer for your baby to settle and fall asleep during sleep regressions, but, again, they will pass.